Shinichi0713/LLM-fundamental-study/sequential_nn/README.md

 The results of the actual prediction are shown below.
 Although there are some areas where the prediction graph does not match the peak heights, it is believed to have largely traced the true waveform.

+__sequential forecast__

+An LSTM model was trained to predict a waveform composed of superimposed sine waves.
+The figure below shows the post-training results.
+It can be observed that the model predicts with a reasonable degree of accuracy, even with the presence of both low and high-frequency components.

 <img src="image/README/1765399820259.png" alt="代替テキスト" width="500" style="display: block; margin: 0 auto;">

+__sentence classification__

+An LSTM model was evaluated on a text classification task involving three categories and varying text lengths.
+The post-training classification results are presented below.
+A significant degradation in accuracy was observed as the sequence length increased.

 <img src="image/README/1765487527363.png" alt="代替テキスト" width="500" style="display: block; margin: 0 auto;">